7-year-old boy with congenital heart defect denied lifesaving medical device by insurance company

 "The existing medical evidence does not support that AEDs offer benefit to patients with atrial septal defects, and as a result, these devices are not a covered benefit under the family's heath plan," the statement reads.

-CBS News' David Begnaud noted that if Flack were to say that Decker needs to have an AED implanted in his chest, which is not what she's recommending at this point in his life, the insurance would cover it.
+CBS News' David Begnaud noted that if Flack were to say that Decker needs to have an implantable cardioverter defibrillator (ICD) connected to his heart, which is not what she's recommending at this point in his life, the insurance would cover it.
 But her prescription for the parents to carry around an AED to save their son's life given his high risk of sudden cardiac arrest has been denied.

 An AED is not used to fix a heart defect, but it is used to save someone's life if a person with a defect goes into sudden cardiac arrest.
 That's why an AED is needed.
 The device, which costs between $1,000 and $3,000, is also recommended by the American Medical Association and can be found in almost every ambulance in America.